Making a meaningful difference in the lives of older adults and family/friend caregivers by bridging research, policies, and practice.

 - Read Dr. Janet Fast’s personal story about confronting the intersection of paid work and care work and how one pivotal question can shape a career.

-- By estimating the economic value of family care work in Canada – New research estimates that the annual economic value of family care work is between $97.1 billion and $112.7 per year.
+- We estimated the annual economic value of family care work at between $97.1 and $112.7 billion.
 Curious?
-For more information check out our publication in the Journal of Family and Economic Issues here https://link.springer.com/article/10.1007/s10834-023-09899-8, our 2-page infographic Value of Family Caregiving in Canada or our article in The Conversation Canada: Family Day imagery neglects family caregivers’ care work; it needs to be valued.
+For more information check out these resources: our publication in the Journal of Family and Economic Issues here https://link.springer.com/article/10.1007/s10834-023-09899-8, our 2-page research snapshot The Value and Distribution of Family Caregiving in Canada, our 2-page infographic Value of Family Caregiving in Canada, or our article in The Conversation Canada: Family Day imagery neglects family caregivers’ care work; it needs to be valued.

 - Curious about what is a caregiver or caregiver burden?
 Check out these professional videos co-created with Caregivers Alberta:

-MP Matt Jeneroux with Dr. Janet Fast in Ottawa By using evidence to inform public policy – MP for Edmonton Riverbend, Matt Jeneroux, spoke with Human Ecology 300 undergraduate students about the role of research in the policy-making process.
-Dr. Janet Fast assisted Mr. Jeneroux while he was an Alberta MLA in making a case for his private member’s bill (203) to introduce a Compassionate Care Leave for employees working in provincially regulated industries/occupations.
+- Dr. Janet Fast assisted Mr. Jeneroux as an Alberta MLA in making a case for his private member’s bill (203) to introduce a Compassionate Care Leave for employees working in provincially regulated industries/occupations.
 It passed with all-party support, a rare thing for a private member’s bill!
-He has since moved on to federal politics.
-Dr. Fast also collaborated with Mr. Jeneroux on his federal private members bill C-220 to amend the Canada Labour Code to extend the period of bereavement leave and expand eligibility for the leave for those who are on Compassionate Care Leave or Critical Illness Leave to help thousands of grieving Canadian families.
+He has since moved on to federal politics, where Dr. Fast collaborated with Mr. Jeneroux on his federal private members bill C-220 to amend the Canada Labour Code to extend the period of bereavement leave and expand eligibility for those who are on Compassionate Care Leave or Critical Illness Leave to help thousands of grieving Canadian families.
 We are delighted that Bill C-220 received Royal Assent and is now law!

-- By integrating research and teaching –
+By integrating research and teaching

 About Us

-- older adults’ contributions to and social inclusion in work and society, and
+- older adults’ contributions to and social inclusion in work and society,